Alpha Magnetic Spectrometer: Operations, condition and repairs

-First spacewalk
+Spacewalks

+1st

 The first spacewalk was conducted on November 15, 2019.
-The spacewalk began with the removal of the debris shield covering AMS, which was jettisoned to burn up in the atmosphere.
+The spacewalk began with the removal of the debris shield covering AMS, which was jettisoned to be destroyed by atmospheric re-entry.
 The next task was to install three handrails in the vicinity of AMS to prepare for the next spacewalks and remove zip ties on the AMS' vertical support strut.
 This was followed by the "get ahead" tasks: Parmitano removed the screws from a carbon-fibre cover under the insulation and passed the cover to Morgan to jettison.
 The spacewalkers also removed the vertical support beam cover.
 The duration of the spacewalk was 6 hours and 39 minutes.

-Second spacewalk
+2nd

 The second spacewalk was conducted on November 22, 2019.
 Parmitano and Morgan cut a total of eight stainless steel tubes, including one that vented the remaining carbon dioxide from the old cooling pump.
 The crew members also prepared a power cable and installed a mechanical attachment device in advance of installing the new cooling system.
 The duration of the spacewalk was 6 hours and 33 minutes.

-Third spacewalk
+3rd

 The third spacewalk was conducted on December 2, 2019.
 The crew completed the primary task of installing the upgraded cooling system, called the upgraded tracker thermal pump system (UTTPS), completed the power and data cable connections for the system, and connected all eight cooling lines from the AMS to the new system.
 The intricate connection work required making a clean cut for each existing stainless steel tube connected to the AMS, then connecting it to the new system through swaging.

 The astronauts also completed an additional task to install an insulating blanket on the nadir side of the AMS to replace the heat shield and blanket they removed during the first spacewalk to begin the repair work.
-The flight control team on Earth initiated power-up of the system and confirmed its reception of power and data.
+The flight control team on Earth activated the power system and confirmed its reception of power and data.

 The duration of the spacewalk was 6 hours and 2 minutes.

-Fourth spacewalk
+4th

 The fourth spacewalk was conducted on January 25, 2020.
 The astronauts conducted leak checks for the cooling system on the AMS and opened a valve to pressurize the system.
 Parmitano found a leak in one of the AMS's cooling lines.
 The leak was fixed during the spacewalk.
 Preliminary testing showed the AMS was responding as expected.

 Ground teams worked to fill the new AMS thermal control system with carbon dioxide, allowed the system to stabilize, and powered on the pumps to verify and optimize their performance.
 The tracker, one of several detectors on the AMS, began collecting science data again before the end of the week after the spacewalk.

 The astronauts also completed an additional task to remove degraded lens filters on two high-definition video cameras.

 The duration of the spacewalk was 6 hours and 16 minutes.